Aviah/one-click-django-polls-tutorial/tutorial_part6.md

 Form is translated by django to| Python dictionary | Python dictionary

-So, in a nutshell, any view can accept forms, and any view that accepts forms can use the python dictionary that django creates from the form data
+Any view can accept forms, and any view that accepts forms can use the python dictionary that django creates.

-*Note: Class based generic views are really great when it comes to forms, the generic views hook all the forms-views steps together and provide the ready cleaned data*
+*Note: django's Class Based generic Views are really great when it comes to forms.
+The generic views hook everything together, and provide a ready and cleaned data*

-*Note: POST is more secure, mainly because URLS are saved in the browser history and in the server logs, so even when the site uses https there is a way to see the form data*
+*Note: POST forms are more secure, mainly because the GET urls with the form's arguments are saved in the browser history, and in the server logs.
+So even when the site uses https, there is a way to see the form data*

 ## Add a Form